jcsargis00/NFT-Research/README.md

 * Data Preprocessing  will involve selection, transformation,  and scaling of data.
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 #### Database Storage
-* Mongo or DynamoDb will be the database.
+* Mongo or DynamoDb will be the database for energy usage.
 * Flask will be used to display the data.
 * There will be 2 database tables, one for energy consumption and one for price fluctuation.
 The tables will include fields for energy usage and price changes
-* use Python to download the data from the Coinbase web site
+* use Python to download the data from the Coinbase web site Postgres will be the database for crypto pricing.

-Example of fields of crypto pricing  model
+Fields of crypto pricing  model
 - Symbol - The symbol for which the timeseries data refers
 - Open - This is the opening price of the time period
 - High - This is the highest price of the time period